The Cooperative Bank of Cape Cod Charitable Foundation Trust

 The mission of The Cooperative Bank of Cape Cod Charitable Foundation Trust (The Coop Foundation) is to cultivate vibrant and thriving communities.
 The Coop Foundation considers grant requests that enhance quality of life through programs and initiatives that meet the fundamental needs and challenges of our friends and neighbors in the communities the Bank serves.

-In order to make the greatest impact on our communities, the Bank has identified five core areas of impact that will be considered for grants initially.
+In order to make the greatest impact on our communities, the Bank has identified five core areas of impact that will be considered for grants.
 They include the following:

 Economic Development & Self-Sufficiency